dahlp94/agentic-research-assistant/README.md

 * bounded retry loops (no runaway agents)
 * deterministic routing logic
 * inspectable intermediate state
-* clean separation between agents
+* clean separation between agent roles

-These properties are critical for **production agent systems**.
+These properties are critical for **production-grade agent systems**, where reliability and control matter more than raw fluency.

----

 ## 🏗️ Architecture (High Level)